 Over the past year, the multifamily market has experienced significant growth in its low-density product offerings.
 The largest demographic cohorts (Boomers and Millennials) have created a fundamental shift in housing demand.
-Even though rents are still on the rise nationally (albeit at a declining rate), more people are choosing to rent single-family homes and build-for-rent styled homes instead of conventional apartments.
+Even though rents are still on the rise nationally (albeit at a declining rate), more people are choosing to rent single-family homes and built-for-rent styled homes instead of conventional apartments.
 This may take some investors by surprise, but the solid fundamentals of this segment of housing provides justification.
-The below will help you understand the growing demand for single-family rental/build-for-rent rentals and how it compares to conventional multifamily apartments.
+The below will help you understand the growing demand for single-family rental/built-for-rent rentals and how it compares to conventional multifamily apartments.

 Let’s define the players.

 Single-family rental (SFR) units are defined as single-family homes that have been developed or converted into rental properties.
 The properties are usually non-contiguous in nature.
 The conversion is done by a developer, investor, or an existing homeowner to capitalize on a higher return otherwise received by a sale of the property.
 A Single-Family Rental property may be the result of market demand or over supply in the for-sale market.
 Owners of single-family rental can be referred to as “scattered home” or “scattered site” investors.

 Built-for-rent (BFR) properties are contiguous communities specifically developed and managed to operate like apartments which can come in the form of detached, townhomes/plexes, or horizontal -apartments.
 Built-for-Rent communities provide renters the size, conveniences and feel of single-family living, while offering the benefits of professional management and community amenities.